Bloody Sunday (1939)

 Bloody Sunday (Bromberger Blutsonntag; Krwawa niedziela) was a sequence of violent events that took place in Bydgoszcz (Bromberg), a Polish city with a sizable German minority, between 3 and 4 September 1939, during the German invasion of Poland.

-After German Selbstschutz snipers fired on retreating Polish troops, there was a Polish reaction against the German minority and then the retaliatory execution of Polish hostages by the Wehrmacht and Selbstschutz, after the fall of the city.
-All these events resulted in the deaths of both German and Polish civilians.
-The Polish Institute of National Remembrance found and confirmed 254 Lutheran victims, assumed to be German civilians, and 86 Catholic victims, assumed to be Polish civilians, as well as 20 Polish soldiers.
-Approximately 600–800 Polish hostages were shot in a mass execution in the aftermath of the fall of the city.

-After the Germans took over the city, they killed 1,200–3,000 Polish civilians in retaliation, as part of Operation Tannenberg.
-The event and place of execution became known as the Valley of Death.
-The murdered included the president of Bydgoszcz, Leon Barciszewski.
-Fifty Polish prisoners of war from Bydgoszcz were later accused by Nazi Sondergericht Bromberg summary courts for taking part in "Bloody Sunday" and shot.
+Standing in the path of the German army's advance during the early days of the invasion, tensions quickly escalated in Bydgoszcz between the city's sizable German-speaking minority and its Polish majority.
+On 3 September, as the Wehrmacht was preparing to assault the city, members of the German minority working in conjunction with the German intelligence agency (Abwehr) attacked the Polish garrison.
+Polish soldiers and civilians reacted with violent reprisals against ethnic Germans, who in turn reacted with more violence.
+A Polish investigation concluded in 2004 that approximately 40–50 Poles and between 100 and 300 Germans were killed.

-The term "Bloody Sunday" was created and supported by Nazi propaganda officials.
+The term "Bloody Sunday" was applied to the events by Nazi propaganda officials, who highlighted and exaggerated German casualties.
 An instruction issued to the press said, "... must show news on the barbarism of Poles against Germans in Bromberg.
 The expression 'Bloody Sunday' must enter as a permanent term in the dictionary and circumnavigate the globe.
 For that reason, this term must be continuously underlined."

+Approximately 200–400 Polish hostages were shot in a mass execution in the aftermath of the fall of the city on 5 September.
+Additionally, fifty Polish prisoners of war from Bydgoszcz were accused by Nazi summary courts of taking part in "Bloody Sunday" and shot.
+The reprisals compounded violence stemming from the German attempts to pacify the city, and the premeditated murder of notable Poles as part of Operation Tannenberg.
+As part of the latter, the Germans murdered 1,200–3,000 Polish civilians in Bydgoszcz, in a part of the city that became known as the Valley of Death.